anonymouscodeforpaper/A3R/README.md

 # A<sup>3</sup>R

-This is the implementation of our paper titled "A<sup>3</sup>R : Argumentative explanations for recommendations"  in DSAA 2023
+This is the implementation of our paper titled "A<sup>3</sup>R : Argumentative explanations for recommendations"  submitted to DSAA 2023

 ## Example of A<sup>3</sup>R